andrewcooke/pytyp/pytyp.rst

 something that will become clearer in ``pytyp``'s support for dynamic dispatch.

-Because we are describing a metadata schema (and not a type system) we will not "know" the current type for a value associated with a sum.
+Because type specifications are metadata (and not a type system) we will not "know" the current type for a value associated with a sum.
 Iteration must attempt each possible type in turn, until one succeeds.
 With nested types this becomes a depth–first search over value / type combinations that backtracks on failures related to type errors.